No plan in sight: Test troubles cloud Trump recovery effort

 “It’s a little bit like rationing,” Patel said.

-For weeks, Trump has promoted a 15-minute test developed by Abbott Laboratories as a “game changer.”
-Federal officials initially distributed 15 machines to each of nearly all the public health labs in each of the states and U.S. territories, along with 250 to the Indian Health Service.
+Trump and his deputies have have promoted a 15-minute test developed by Abbott Laboratories as a “game changer.”
+Federal officials initially distributed 15 machines to each of nearly all the public health labs in U.S. states and territories, along with 250 to the Indian Health Service.
 Alaska received 50.

-But governors say they didn’t get enough cartridges that work with Abbott’s machine to run large numbers of the tests.
+But governors say they didn’t get enough cartridges needed to run large numbers of the tests.

 Federal health officials declined to say how many cartridges were initially sent to states, but said more will be available as Abbott increases production.
-The company says it is producing 50,000 cartridges daily and has shipped more than 600,000 to hospitals, emergency care clinics and other health care facilities nationwide.
+The company says it is currently producing 50,000 cartridges daily and has shipped more than 600,000 to hospitals, emergency care clinics and other health care facilities nationwide.

-The U.S. is currently testing roughly 145,000 people daily, for a total of 3.4 million results reported, according to data from the Covid Tracking Project.
-Experts say capacity needs to be much higher, in part to repeatedly test essential workers, and to isolate those who test positive and track down their close contacts to prevent new outbreaks.
+The U.S. is currently testing roughly 145,000 people daily, for a total of 3.5 million results reported, according to state data compiled by the COVID Tracking Project.
+Public health experts say capacity needs to be much higher, in part to repeatedly test essential workers and to isolate those who test positive and to track down their close contacts to prevent new outbreaks.